|Traditional Nativity Scene|

 A lot of the day is devoted to eating.
 In general, families eat roast turkey.
 Aside from this there are few set rules as to what is eaten on Christmas day.
 Tables are covered with various tapas, which may include dishes such as asparagus, jamon, seafood and nice salads.
 My Mum always makes her famous Zarzuela- a delicious seafood stew.

-On 26 December we celebrate the Feast of San Esteban.
 This is a feast day that takes place only in Cataluña.
 We enjoy a family dinner where we eat Canneloni.
-Catalan people are said to be very resourceful and disliking of waste.
+Catalan people are said to be resourceful and disliking of waste.
 The Canneloni is made by hand and the rolls of pasta are filled with the meat that is leftover from the meals on Christmas Eve and Christmas day.

-28 December is the Feast of Los Santos Innocentes.
-This is very similar to April Fools Day in the U.K. We play practical jokes on one another.
+This is similar to April Fools Day in the U.K. We play practical jokes on one another.
 The traditional joke is to stick a picture of the silhouette of a man onto people's backs in the hopes that they will not notice.
 The television and newspapers also take part in the fun.
 One year a newspaper printed a headline stating that the Prince of Spain had married Madonna!

 On New Year's Eve, in my family, we always ensure that we eat lentils for lunch.
 Each lentil represents a coin.
 It is said to ensure that you will have wealth and good luck in the coming year.